Projectslearner/arduino-nano-led/README.md

    - Upload the code to the Arduino Nano.

 3. **Testing:**
-   - Once the code is uploaded, observe the LED blinking on and off at one-second intervals.
+   - Once the code is uploaded, observe the External LED blinking on and off at one-second intervals.

 #### Applications

-- **Indicator Lights:** Use blinking LEDs as indicators for various states in projects.
+- **Indicator Lights:** Use blinking External LEDs as indicators for various states in projects.
 - **Learning Tool:** This project is perfect for beginners to understand basic Arduino programming and circuit building.

 #### Notes

-- Ensure correct orientation and connection of the LED and resistor to prevent damage.
+- Ensure correct orientation and connection of the External LED and resistor to prevent damage.
-- Experiment with different delay values to change the blinking frequency of the LED.
+- Experiment with different delay values to change the blinking frequency of the External LED.

 ---